 I know, I know.
-I JUST posted a butterscotch recipe.
-But I decided to post another one because 1) It is delicious and 2) I had a giant bag of butterscotch chips that I needed to use up before we move in August (mission accomplished).
+I JUST posted this butterscotch cake.
+But I decided to post another butterscotch recipe because 1) It is delicious and 2) I had a giant bag of butterscotch chips that I needed to use up before we move in August (mission accomplished).

 By the way, you should probably prepare yourselves for a few weeks of recipes with seriously repetitive ingredients.
 I'm on a mission to use up all of our food before we head off to New York, which means I have to finally use up some stuff that's been sitting in my pantry for God knows how long.
 Spoiler alert: I have a lot of chili powder, balsamic vinegar, and arborio rice (among other things).
 I promise not to use them all together.
 Unless I have a brainstorm and discover that those things together taste DELICIOUS.
 But probably not.

 Anyway.
 I honestly never thought of myself as a huge butterscotch fan until the last few weeks.
 I looked at this huge bag of it that I didn't want to move with us to New York, and I was like, "okay, I guess I'll put it in a cake or something."
 And as you know, that was probably the best decision I've ever made.
 So THEN I was like, "Now I'll put it in ice cream!!!!!" and that was the NEXT best decision I ever made.
 You see where I'm going with this?
 Me + Butterscotch = new BFFs.